 The port contains two berths; one for transhipment vessels and one for the cross-Spencer Gulf ferry.

 2.2.
-PORT LIMITS
+Port Limits

 The port of Lucky Bay is not yet gazetted.
 Once it is, the gazetted port limits will be included in this section.
+Boundary coordinates are displayed on map 2.1 Port Limits.